qutang/qutang.dev/content/markdown/an-opinionated-curated-list-of-resources-for-phd-students.md

-**Collection of resources from internet about _data, algorithm, AI, and research_.**
+A curated list of resources for Ph.D. students.
+It includes both academic resources mainly for Computer Science or Engineering students and other resources (e.g., personal development, communication, and writing) that I personally feel useful and needed during my Ph.D. time.

 > **Disclaimer**
 >
-> I have not reviewed all the resources, but all resources are recommended by me or at least one of my labmates or colleagues.
+> I have not reviewed all the resources, but all resources are recommended by me or at least one of my advisor, friends or colleagues.

+---

 ## Data